etianen/django-reversion/docs/api.rst

 Returns a :ref:`VersionQuerySet` for the given model instance.
 The results are ordered with the most recent :ref:`Version` first.

+Throws :ref:`RegistrationError` if the model has not been registered with django-reversion.

 ``obj``
     An instance of a registered model.